stungeye/openFrameworks-Drum-Machine/README.md

 For low-latency audio it's assumed that you will use an ASIO driver like [Voicemeeter Banana for Windows](https://vb-audio.com/Voicemeeter/banana.htm).

-Comes with some 909 drum samples triggered when you hit keys 'q' through 'y' and a bunch of loops randomly mapped to keys 'z' through 'm'.
+Comes with 909 drum samples triggered when you hit keys 'q' through 'y' and some loops randomly mapped to keys 'z' through 'm'.

 Also includes an audio visualizer, which was a partial rewrite of code I found on the [oF forum](https://forum.openframeworks.cc/).